KavyaSaxena/MovieMetadataService/README.md

-# Movie Metadata Search

-## Preface

-Hello,

-this is part of your interview with Convosight that aims to test your ability to write services that efficiently solve problems.

-Please read this document carefully before starting, as it outlines your task, the constraints and by what criteria you will be evaluated.

-Use git to document your work.
-When finished, please create a pull request on the `master` branch, according to the following naming convention: `<your name>-solution`

-We will look at the git history of your pull request to determine the way you approached this and the time you roughly spent on the task.  **Do not squash commits or bundle many unrelated changes into one large commit.**

 ## The service

 You are tasked to implement a RESTful API that provides the following two basic functionalities to retrieve movie metadata from a content catalogue.